LaurieFRD-Cyber/Elk_Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the JumpBox machine can accept connections from the Internet.
+Access to this machine is only allowed from the localhost's public IP Address.
-- _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by SSH.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

 A summary of the access policies in place can be found in the table below.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|